Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 - Weaker fiberglass poles.

 Often with tents, it can be hard to see how they decided on the capacity.
-With the Eureka model, however, four people could sleep on the floor without feeling claustrophobic.
-In fact, there is enough space for two queen-sized air beds and room to move.
+However, four people could sleep on the floor without feeling claustrophobic in the Eureka model.
+In fact, there is sufficient space for two queen-sized air beds and room to move.

 This sense of space is helped by the high roof which makes the tent feel open and roomy.